Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh: The pearl complex and its torsion

 \end{itemize} \end{thm} \begin{remnonum} The Leibniz property of $d_{1*}$ was first proven by Buhosvky \cite{Bu:toriaudin}. \end{remnonum} We will sometimes indicate the Morse function and the triple $\mathcal{D}$ when writing Morse homology, e.g.\ $d^{\mathcal{D}}_{1*}\colon H_r^f(L; R) \to H_{r+N_L-1}^f(L; R)$.
 From the theorem, we get $d_{1*}^2 =0$, thus for each $0 \leq k \leq N_L -2$, there is a chain complex of (not necessarily free!) $R$-modules

 We write this family of complexes as $(H_*(L), d_{1*})$.
 Notice the particular case $N_L=2$, as there is a single complex:

 We list below a few properties of this chain complex, which will be useful when computing torsion later on.
-They all follow from the general machinery of \cite{Bi-Co:rigidity} and Theorem \ref{thm:specseq}. \begin{itemize} \item[(Naturality)] Given any ring morphism $\varphi\colon \Z[\pi_2(M, L)] \to \mathbb{F}^\times$, $(E_{p,q}^r, d^r; \Lambda)$ is natural with respect to the associated change of coefficients.
-The resulting spectral sequence is denoted by $(E_{*,*}^{r, \varphi}, d^{r, \varphi}; \mathbb{F})$. \item[(Independence)] $d_{1*}$ is canonical.
-To explain what this means, first recall that given $\mathcal{D}_1=(f, \rho, J)$ and $\mathcal{D}_2=(g, \rho', J')$ two generic pearl data triples, there is a canonical comparison morphism $\Phi^{\mathcal{D}_1}_{\mathcal{D}_2}$ between the associated pearl complexes which induces a morphism of spectral sequence.
-Moreover, this morphism induces, on Morse homology, yet another map which coincides with the homology value of the usual canonical Morse comparison morphisms (see Schwarz \cite{Sc:Morse-homology} for relevant definitions) $[\Phi^f_g]_* \colon H_*^f(L) \to H_*^g(L)$ between the respective Morse homologies of $f$ and $g$, and makes the following diagram commute (over $\Z$ or for any field representation of $\pi_2(M, L)$):
+They all follow from the general machinery of \cite{Bi-Co:rigidity} and Theorem \ref{thm:specseq}. \begin{itemize} \item[(Naturality)] Given any ring morphism $\varphi\colon \Z[H_2(M, L)] \to \mathbb{F}$, $(E_{p,q}^r, d^r; \Lambda)$ is natural with respect to the associated change of coefficients.
+The resulting spectral sequence is denoted by $(E_{*,*}^{r, \varphi}, d^{r, \varphi}; \mathbb{F})$. \item[(Independence)] $d_{1*}$ is independent of $\mathcal{D}$.
+Namely, first recall that given $\mathcal{D}_1=(f, \rho, J)$ and $\mathcal{D}_2=(g, \rho', J')$ two generic pearl data triples, there is a canonical comparison morphism $\Phi^{\mathcal{D}_1}_{\mathcal{D}_2}$ between the associated pearl complexes which induces a morphism of spectral sequence.
+Moreover, this morphism induces, on the first page, yet another map which coincides with the homology value of the usual canonical Morse comparison morphisms (see Schwarz \cite{Sc:Morse-homology} for relevant definitions) $[\Phi^f_g]_* \colon H_*^f(L) \to H_*^g(L)$ between the respective Morse homologies of $f$ and $g$, where we omit Riemannian metrics from the notation, and makes the following diagram commute (over $\Z$ or for any field representation of $H_2(M, L)$):